toggle-corp/web-app-serve/README.md

         with:
           github_token: ${{ secrets.GITHUB_TOKEN }}
 ```

+> [!IMPORTANT]
+> If your application uses submodules, make sure to add `with.submodules: true` to the `actions/checkout` step.

+> [!IMPORTANT]
+> To see what this action does internally, check: [.github/actions/publish-web-app-serve/action.yml](.github/actions/publish-web-app-serve/action.yml)

 > [!TIP]
 > To run this workflow on a Pull Request, temporarily add your branch to the `on.push.branches` list.